 - 16% in customer satisfaction

 This implies that by optimizing your photos for the web, you can enhance the speed of your website.
-You can also improve your WordPress SEO ranks.
+In addition, you can also improve your WordPress SEO ranks.

 Optimize images without losing quality